The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 The title "father" and other worldy titles through the whole history of the church are in direct contradiction of Acts 15 wherein the Apostles at the Jerusalem council were only referred to by their given first name.

 This also obviously and impermissably contradicts Jesus own words, if they still mean anything, at Matthew 23,9: "call no man on earth your father..."
-Ie "don't give your Holy Ghost power away to anybody."
-"Don't invite or allow anyone to boss you around like a child."
+Ie "don't give your Holy Ghost power away, and blood bought moral agency, away to anybody." ie "Don't invite or allow anyone to boss you around like a child."
 Jesus knew this was going to happen!
-We are a co-heirs with the Jews, chosen and precious, not serfs or peons, but equal gospel partners in the gospel.
+We are a co-heirs with the Jews, chosen and precious, not serfs or peons, but gospel brothers and sisters, made in the image and likeness of God, and thus are equal gospel partners in the gospel.

-This type of ingratiating deference perpetuates the Nicolaitan based hierarchy, fosters the domination of God's people, and to be fair, it clearly is not just a Roman state church problem.
+This type of ingratiating, servile deference perpetuates the Nicolaitan based hierarchy, fosters the domination of God's people, and to be fair, it clearly is not just a Roman state church problem.

 Jesus teaching includes all titles that arguably render one as a religious subject of another person, like "pastor" and "Reverend," or please, "The Very Reverend."